nicksong90/learngit/readme.txt

 Learn git by Nick

-Git is a version control system
+Git is a distributed version control system
+Git is free software